 [Section 12 amended by No. 35 of 2003 s.
 182.]

-13. Appeals which shall be heard by the Tribunal
+13. Appeals which shall be heard by Tribunal

 (1) A person (in this Part referred to as the appellant) who is aggrieved by a determination, or a finding comprised in or related to a determination, of RWWA, of a steward, of a racing club, or of a committee —

-(a) imposing any suspension or disqualification, whether of a runner or of a person;
+(a) imposing any suspension or disqualification, whether of a runner or of a person; or

-(b) imposing a fine;
+(b) imposing a fine; or

 (c) which results, or may result, in the giving of a notice of the kind commonly referred to as a warning-off; or